slak44/ckompiler/README.md

 // ...
 ```
 This illustrates the utility provided by using a lambda + builder DSL.
 Arbitrary
-code can run in the construction of the diagnostic, which makes it easy to
+code can run in the construction of the diagnostic, so the same diagnostic can
-tailor the same diagnostic to different situations.
+be tailored to different situations.

 Finally, an example from the preprocessor:
 ```kotlin